In an interview for NRF member newsletter, Bridges, Bob and Nancy (Nan) Rudd reminded us that conservation is a gift that gives back for generations.

 Bob and Nan

-By placing a conservation easement on our property with the Natural Heritage Land Trust, we have kept this undeveloped land in perpetuity.
+By placing a conservation easement on our property with the Natural Heritage Land Trust, we have protected this undeveloped land forever.
 Preserving this land means preserving water quality, biological diversity, pre-settlement plant communities, wildlife habitat, and open vistas.
 Future generations will see that land can be protected from what society often determines is “of highest and best use” and appreciate that land which is preserved for reasons other than economic development and human recreation has value.

 We understand that land stewardship requires constant financial support.
 By establishing our endowment fund, we are providing funds for the care, management, and restoration of this property in perpetuity.
 Additionally, funds will be available to support conservation within Green County on public lands or private lands permanently protected by a conservation easement.
 We hope that this fund will encourage and facilitate preservation of open space, as well as protect and restore native plant communities and native wildlife throughout Green County.